deepsquare-io/ClusterFactory/web/docs/getting-started/02-k0s-configuration.md

         enabled: false
 ```

-Check the CIDR and make sure it doesn't conflict any IP range of you network.
-You may want to change your CNI provider too.
+Check the CIDR and make sure it doesn't conflict with any IP range of your network.

 Again, **You should read the specification carefully as the modification of one the k0s field won't be allowed in the future**.